tonghuikang/nodejs-azure-functions-elements/README.md

 - that is deployable on Google Cloud Functions as well therefore if you are going to deploy nodeJS on Azure Functions monika is a good template

+Serverless functions works in a very restricted environment.
+Do not assume that your usual Node.js methods will work on Azure Functions, so please test thoroughly.

 ## Functions offered

 #### HttpTriggerHello